You might be a good fit for CATCH if:

 It is the policy of CATCH to ensure equal employment opportunity without discrimination or harassment on the basis of race (including hairstyle/texture), color, religion, sex, sexual orientation, gender identity or expression, age, disability, marital status, citizenship, national origin, genetic information, or any other characteristic protected by law.
 CATCH prohibits any such discrimination or harassment.

-CATCH is committed to valuing diverse experiences and encourages individuals with personal experiences to apply.
+CATCH is committed to valuing personal experiences and encourages individuals with such experiences to apply.
 Your lived experience can be regarded as equally important as professional work experience in our organization.
 A “lived expert” is someone who has direct, personal experience with the issues our organization addresses, such as overcoming challenges related to mental health, addiction, experiencing homelessness, or the carceral system.
 This valuable insight comes from firsthand involvement rather than formal training, and it brings a unique and important perspective to our work.